 Current training opportunities

-From 1 February – 17 March 2020 applications are invited from CONNECTED network members for a grant up to the value of £3,000 for training and learning activities, such as:
+From 1 February – 17 March 2020 applications were invited from CONNECTED network members for a grant up to the value of £3,000 for training and learning activities, such as:

 - attending courses or workshops providing knowledge and skills in plant virology and/or entomology